-Dust Extraction (Fig. A2, D, AA)
+Dust Extraction (Fig. 0)

-WARNING: To reduce the risk of serious personal injury, turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
+WARNING: To reduce the risk of serious personal injury, turn tool off, remove the battery pack, and place lock lever in the transport position before transporting, making any adjustments, cleaning, repairing, or removing/installing attachments or accessories.
 An accidental start-up can cause injury.